 Sometimes, traits that appear to suggest neurodivergence may be better explained by other factors, such as trauma, medical conditions, or different mental health concerns.
 A professional can help tease these apart.

 Professionals take a holistic view, considering all aspects of an individual's functioning and history to arrive at the most accurate understanding.
-This is something a simple online neurodivergent test
+This is something a simple online neurodivergent test cannot do.

 Knowing how to find neurodivergent specialist is a crucial step.